Ashrayyy/AshChess-Chess-Engine/README.md

 This Chess engine was a fun project, I love chess and I wanted to make some project related to the game.

-The input move format is inspired from TSCP (Tom Kerrigan's Simple Chess Program) [http://www.tckerrigan.com/Chess/TSCP/].
+The input move format is Universal Chess Interface (UCI) [https://en.wikipedia.org/wiki/Universal_Chess_Interface]

 ## References